 9. (Don’t) Get a Life.

 When representing the former spouse, don’t rely on Servicemembers Group Life Insurance to secure benefits; a 1981 Supreme Court decision says courts cannot enforce orders or agreements that require SGLI.
 Ridgway v.
 Ridgway, 454 U.S. 46 (1981).

-Amy Privette, a North Carolina State Bar Certified Paralegal,contributed to this article when employed by the Law Offices of Mark E. Sullivan, P.A., where her primary responsibility was family law, with a special focus in the area of military divorce and federal pension division issues.
-Ms. Privette is now in law school at Regent University.
+Amy Privette, an estate planning attorney, contributed to this article when employed by the Law Offices of Mark E. Sullivan, P.A., as a North Carolina state bar-certified paralegal.
+During her years with the firm, her primary responsibility was family law, with a special focus in the area of military divorce and federal pension division issues.